-As on December 31, 2023, the capital adequacy ratio (CAR) of the bank stood at 16.06% with Common Equity Tier-(CET) I Ratio of 13.16% and Tier-I CAR of 13.87% (March 31, 2023: 16.28%, 13.6% and 14.41%, respectively).
-The reduction in the CAR is due to the RBI guidelines on increase in the risk weights of personal loans and NBFCs.
-Even though there's a reduction, there is a sufficient capital cushion to absorb asset quality pressures as well as support growth in the near term.
-In Q3FY24, the bank had raised ₹4,500 crore through a qualified institutional placement (QIP) of equity shares which helped the bank improve its capitalisation.
+The bank has been maintaining adequate cushion over the minimum regulatory requirement and support credit growth.
+As on March 31, 2024, the capital adequacy ratio (CAR) of the bank stood at 16.96% with Common Equity Tier-(CET) I Ratio of 14.24% and Tier-I CAR of 14.93% (March 31, 2023: 16.28%, 13.6% and 14.41%, respectively).
+There is a sufficient capital cushion to absorb asset quality pressures as well as support growth in the near term.
+In Q3FY24, the bank had raised ₹4,500 crore through a qualified institutional placement (QIP) of equity shares which along with accretion to profit helped the bank improve its core capitalisation.
+The bank raised Tier II capital through bond issuances of ₹2,000 crore during FY24 which helped overall capitalisation level of the bank.
 With improvement in profitability, CARE Ratings expects the bank to maintain a CAR of over 2.5% above the regulatory requirement in the near to medium term.